Numerical analysis of a full discretization for stochastic Cahn--Hilliard equation driven by additive noise: Stochastic Cahn--Hilliard equation with cylindrical Wiener process

 and $(I-\mathbb L)Z$ satisfies

-it suffices to estimate the term $\|(I-\mathbb L)Y\|$ by the a priori estimate \eqref{reg-con} of $Z$.
-Before that, we give the estimate of $\|(I-\mathbb L)Y\|_{\HH^{-1}}$.
-For small $\epsilon>0$, it follows from the chain rule, H\"older and Young inequalities that
+it suffices to estimate the term $\|(I-\mathbb L)Y\|$ due to the a priori estimate \eqref{reg-con} of $Z$.
+Before that, we first give the estimate of $\|(I-\mathbb L)Y\|_{\HH^{-1}}$.
+For any sufficiently small number $\epsilon>0$, it follows from the chain rule, the dissipative property of $-f$, the H\"older and Young inequalities that

 Then the Gronwall inequality leads that for $t\le T$,